 We bought four of these caddies in medium and large sizes and stuck them to the wall outside the bathroom door.
 They make great spice organizers.

-We replaced our sink cover with these bamboo cutting boards so we can also use them for food prep.
+We replaced our sink cover with this bamboo cutting board so we can also use it for food prep.
+Unfortunately it is now out of stock, but one is the same size and should work as well.

 - Small Felt Storage Baskets, Navy Blue